 As technology is shrinking in size, growing in performance while becoming ever cheaper, Apple has moved from desktop PCs, to laptops, to music players, to mobile phones and finally to watches.
-It is only logical that the company would be looking to expand further into wearable technology with a smart ring.
+It is only logical that the company would be looking to expand further into other forms of wearable technology.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!